 Night time hunger can keep even the heaviest sleepers up later than usual.
 To suppress stomach growls and ease your way into sleep, try a small snack with carbohydrates to keep you satisfied all night and energized in the morning.
 There are many food options that you can even have with dinner that can make you fall asleep faster.

 City dwellers often have trouble falling asleep on vacation because it is too quiet at night, and people from sparsely populated areas can have trouble sleeping when there is too much noise.
-To find a happy middle ground and pass out with few sonic distractions, try using a white noise generator to drown out car horns and sirens, but not alert your mind the way that hearing your own name would.
+To find a happy middle ground and pass out with few sonic distractions, try using a white noise generator to drown out car horns and sirens.
+White noise will help keep your mind off alert.

 6. Not Tired

-There are many stimuli that can keep you up into the wee hours of the morning, but blue light emitted from phones, televisions and computers is one of the biggest culprits of sleep deprivation.
+There are many stimuli that can keep you up into the wee hours of the morning.
+Blue light emitted from phones, televisions and computers is one of the biggest culprits of sleep problems.
 The blue light mimics sunlight, which naturally wakes our bodies up.
 Switch to a digital clock instead of relying on your phone for an alarm, and read a book or magazine to keep your attention without subjecting your eyes to blue light.

 7. Sunday Night Insomnia

-Whether it be frigid wintry gusts howling on your windows or the thick, humid air of a heatwave weighing you down, varying temperatures often lead to poor sleep.
+Whether it be frigid wintry gusts howling on your windows or the thick, humid air of a heatwave, varying temperatures often lead to poor sleep.
 Keeping your bedroom’s temperature constant throughout the year can help you fall asleep faster, as your body will not need to adjust to the temperature to feel comfortable.
 The temperature recommended for the best night’s sleep is 60-68 degrees.